 (d) Identify and coordinate best practices among public education and higher education;

-(e) Strategically engage industry and business entities to cooperate with the STEM action center and focus outcomes and goals on workforce needs and opportunities;
+(e) Strategically engage industry, business and public or government entities to cooperate with the STEM action center and focus outcomes and goals on workforce needs and opportunities;

 (g) Work cooperatively with the Idaho department of education and the Idaho state board of education to define and implement pilot programs and select schools to:

 (ii) Ensure that best practices are implemented; and